ket0825/honeycomb/README.md

 # Honeycomb
 ### Web server + logic server
-- Web server for cosmos-dashbaord UI
+- Web server for cosmos-dashbaord UI and Chrome-extensions
 - Logic server from Preview or Honeybee(Both are crawler) to MySQLDB
 - Combine with honeycomb and MySQL DB by **docker compose**.
 ---------------